Matheus Nunes: Wolves agree club-record £42.2m deal to sign Sporting Lisbon midfielder

 West Ham had also been in for Nunes this summer but Hammers boss David Moyes revealed last week "the player didn't want to come".

-Nunes is set to become Wolves' third summer signing after the arrivals of Portuguese forward Goncalo Guedes from Valencia and Burnley defender Nathan Collins.
+Nunes is set to become Wolves' third summer signing after the arrivals of Portugal forward Goncalo Guedes from Valencia and Burnley defender Nathan Collins.

+Portuguese football journalist Pedro Sepulveda speaking to Sky Sports News about Nunes:

+"I really think this transfer record for Wolves is worth it.
+We are talking about one of the best players in Portugal these days.
+He will be at the World Cup for Portugal in Qatar.

 Who will be on the move this summer before the transfer window closes at 11pm on September 1?